MacWilliam History, Family Crest & Coats of Arms

 Early History of the MacWilliam family

-Another 256 words (18 lines of text) covering the years 1187, 1215, and 1613 are included under the topic Early MacWilliam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacWilliam research.
+Another 121 words (9 lines of text) covering the years 1187, 1215, and 1613 are included under the topic Early MacWilliam History in all our PDF Extended History products and printed products wherever possible.

 MacWilliam Spelling Variations